Skip to main content

 How to pay

-You can pay online in the Classification Portal or by Electronic Funds Transfer (EFT).
+You can pay online in the Classification Portal.

 Classification decision